EXYZED/AerodynamicalCollective/_posts/2019-07-11-Site-Donations.md

 We breathe it everyday, we need it to live, yet we really hate it when it comes to the complexity of the interaction between cars, aircraft, buildings, and human nature itself.

 I created AC so that anyone else who has shares a similar curiousness in the field can help themselves to information.

+## How you can help:

+### By donations
+With donations as little as 2$, you can buy me a hot cup of cocoa, they really help when I'm writing these articles.

+[insert secure page to PayPal widget]
+### By critique
+I made this website as a hobby- most of the things I write tend to be true based off my own research.
+Sometimes there may be misinterpretation when I read and I convey a completely different meaning.
+Or sometimes I get things glaringly wrong.

+Anyone can re-write my work - suggest changes through GitHub by directly [editing any of the posts].(https://github.com/EXYZED/AerodynamicalCollective/tree/gh-pages/_posts) These edits will get checked.

+Alternatively you can just mail me here:
+**AntoanPhu@gmail.com**